COMMANDING OFFICER

 United States Navy

-Captain Afarin’s military decorations include the Meritorious Service Medal (3), Navy and Marine Corps Commendation Medal (2), the Navy and Marine Corps Achievement Medal, Fleet Marine Force Ribbon, and various service awards.
+Loe's awards include the Meritorious Service Medal (3), Navy and Marine Corps Commendation Medal (3), Navy and Marine Corps Achievement Medal, and as 2009 Association of the United States Navy Bea Ratner Nurse Corps Junior Officer of the Year.

 COMMAND MASTER CHIEF